worksome/request-factories/README.md

 #### Using `fake` on the request factory

-Seen as you only normally make a single request per test, we support registering your factory globally with `fake`.
+Seeing as you only normally make a single request per test, we support registering your factory globally with `fake`.
 If you're using this approach, make sure that it's the *last method you call on the factory*, and that you call it before making a request to the relevant endpoint.